Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

       whether it's MEAN, DELTA, etc.)
     * `"PERCENT_CHANGE"` = More flexible, allows the build/test to pass even if the score was lower, as long as it is within a given percentage
-* **NOTE:** When using `"PERCENT_CHANGE"`, make sure to define `percentage:"X"`, where X is the percent change allowed, even if the comparison results in a negative number
+* **NOTE:** When using `"PERCENT_CHANGE"`, make sure to define `percentChangeAllowed:"X"`, where X is the percent change allowed, even if the comparison results in a negative number

 #### Comparison Range